Norwegian Dog BreedsLiz Mallia

 The Norwegian Elkhound is a large, typical Spitz-type dog.
 They have the characteristic curly tail and triangular ears, combined with a luxurious double coat.
 Their fur is a mixture of grey, white, and black fur, giving the Elkhound a wolfish appearance.

 Far to the North, up in the Arctic Circle, are the Lofoten Islands: home of Norway’s most unique dog, the Lundehund.
 The Lundehund, or Puffin Dog, was bred to hunt Puffins.
 The dogs’ unique anatomy, such as their extra toes, meant that they could scale cliffs or crawl into caves to the Puffins’ nest.
 Although the breed nearly died out by the 1960s, the Lundehund was saved by supporters and breeders, who worked tirelessly to bring the breed back from the brink.
+Its amazing history can be read about here.

 The Norwegian Lundehund is a medium sized Spitz-type dog, with a curled tail and foxy little ears.
 They are typically red-brown or fawn, with black-tipped hairs, though they can also be white with dark markings.
 Their most unique features are their multiple toes (polydactylism), and incredible flexibility.
 These dogs are crafty and cunning; while very clever, they can be difficult to train, and tend to be mischievous.